 So what would you suggest one do on the South Island of New Zealand for a week if one has never been there before?
 Open to any ideas, including skiing, "extreme sports", sightseeing, pretty towns and places, etc.

-Steam boat, lord of the rings safari, Milford sound, gandola about 10 years agoAnswered by Nz lover via Travellr.com
+Steam boat, lord of the rings safari, Milford sound, gandola over 10 years agoAnswered by Nz lover via Travellr.com

 My knowledge on Christchurch is a little rusty, but if you are driving down from there to Queenstown i would recomend stopping in Mt.Cook if you can spare a night there great if not atleast have lunch.